CloudLabsAI-Azure/PowerApps-in-a-day/03_Power Apps_Model_driven_App.md

 1. Click **Save and Close**.

 ### Task 2: Add procurement columns to the Device Orders

-In this task, you will add new Columns to the Device Order table.
-The Columns you are going to add here are Columns that support the Business Process Flow, which we are going to build in the next exercise.
-When you use a Business Process, it consists of Stages which you can think of as major milestones in completing the work.
-Each Stage has one or more Steps.
-Steps help users keep track of what they need to do before advancing to the next Stage.
-Steps are just Columns on the Table.
-To make it quicker when we create the Business Process in this task, we are going to first create the Columns that we need.

-To support our scenario, we are going to add the following Columns to the Table:

-**Capital Approved** : This Column will be used in the flow to capture that the device order has received capital approval.

-**Send Survey** : This Column will be used in the final stage.
-Right now, the team plans on manually sending a survey to see how the user’s ordering experience was, and will manually check this once they send it, but they have a desire in a future update to automate sending a survey in a future release.

 1. Navigate to to Power Apps Portal using the below URL  if not already.